Montgomery County Wills Lawyer

 One of the great advantages to having a will is that is can be modified or revoked by the testator any time before death, as long as they retain capacity.
 Changes in family or financial situations often prompt will modifications or revocations.
 Wills are commonly revoked by executing a new will or physical destruction.

 There is no limit to the number of times a will can be changed.
 Modifications can be made to the entire document or to just certain sections or bequests.
 If changes are minor, a document called a codicil may be used in lieu of an entirely new will.
-A Montgomery County wills lawyer could help an individual revoke or modify their will if they choose to do so.
+A MoCo wills lawyer could help an individual revoke or modify their will if they choose to do so.

 Talk to a Montgomery County Wills Attorney